-402.716 Buyer's right to specific performance or replevin.
-(1) Specific performance may be decreed where the goods are unique or in other proper circumstances.

-(2) The decree for specific performance may include such terms and conditions as to payment of the price, damages or other relief as the court may deem just.

-(3) The buyer has a right of replevin for goods identified to the contract if after reasonable effort the buyer is unable to effect cover for such goods or the circumstances reasonably indicate that such effort will be unavailing or if the goods have been shipped under reservation and satisfaction of the security interest in them has been made or tendered.
-In the case of goods bought for personal, family, or household purposes, the buyer's right of replevin vests upon acquisition of a special property, even if the seller had not then repudiated or failed to deliver.
+- 402.716 Buyer's right to specific performance or replevin.
+(1) Specific performance may be decreed where the goods are unique or in other proper circumstances. - (2) The decree for specific performance may include such terms and conditions as to payment of the price, damages or other relief as the court may deem just. - (3) The buyer has a right of replevin for goods identified to the contract if after reasonable effort the buyer is unable to effect cover for such goods or the circumstances reasonably indicate that such effort will be unavailing or if the goods have been shipped under reservation and satisfaction of the security interest in them has been made or tendered.
+In the case of goods bought for pervests upon acquisition of a special property, even if the seller had not then repudiated or failed to deliver.